Military & Veteran Affairs

 Full-time—twelve or more credit hours

 Less than half-time—one to five credit hours

 *****Summer rate of pursuit will vary depending on the length of the term.
 For additional information, please contact the School Certifying Official.

-- If I am Chapter 33 and I fall below full-time, will I still recieve my full housing
+If I am Chapter 33 and I fall below full-time, will I still receive my full housing stipend?

-If you are using Post 9/11 Chapter 33 benefits, your housing stipend will be reduced to your rate of pursuit.
-You can not fall below 6 hours and still recieve a housing stipend.
-It is important to understand the hour requirement and how it will affect your stipend.
+If you are using Post-9/11 GI Bill® Chapter 33 benefits, your housing stipend will be reduced to your rate of pursuit.
+You cannot fall below 6 hours and still receive a housing stipend.
+It is important to understand the credit hour requirement and how it will affect your stipend.
 Please talk with us prior to dropping a course.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).